 Based on Jimmy Hoffa, the notorious American labor union figure that mysteriously disappeared, the movie “Hoffa” had scenes filmed on the land in and around Raystown Lake.
 A cabin and dock for a seaplane were built especially for filming, and stars like Danny DeVito and Jack Nicholson spent time wandering the region.
 The movie also features Lewisburg Federal Penitentiary, where Hoffa spent a few years behind bars.

 13. Colonial Theatre - The Blob

 Beware of the Blob!
 Fans of the B sci-fi film “The Blob” will relish a visit to The Colonial Theatre in Phoenixville, the iconic theater from which panicked patrons made their (much parodied) escape.
-Today, you have a chance to help recreate that well-known shot during Blobfest, which celebrates its 20th anniversary in 2019.
-Get your tickets before they sell out!
+You’ll have the chance to help recreate that well-known shot during Blobfest, which will celebrate its 21st anniversary in 2020!
+Get ready to purchase your tickets before they’re gone.

 14. Ontario Street Comic Book Shop and Parc Restaurant - Glass

 Philadelphian M. Night Shyamalan is known for filming his legendary plot twisting movies in Pennsylvania.
 “Split,” Shyamalan’s movie featuring a man with 23 personalities, has a scene outside the Philadelphia Zoo, as well as 30th Street Station.
 His 2019 sequel to “Split” and “Unbreakable,” “Glass,” was filmed at Stephen Starr’s Parc restaurant and at the Ontario Street Comic Book Shop.

 Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don’t forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter.